 How to Keep Stainless Steel Pans from Sticking?

-Stainless steel pans have shiny surfaces to keep their smooth nature.
-These surfaces are made of tiny surfaces that human eyes can’t see.
+Stainless steel pans have shiny surfaces to keep their smooth nature, and these surfaces are made of tiny shells that human eyes can’t see.
 To avoid the pans sticking, you should avoid placing cold food on hot stainless pans lacking oil.

 Oil is vital to prevent sticking since it acts as a barrier between the pan and food.
 You don’t have to put more oil, just ensure you have enough to coat the bottom of the stainless steel pan.